PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 Keeping this in mind, **please do not use** very bright and toxic colors for Papirus.

 Examples are available in the main icon theme folders.
-On **work** directory, you'll only find templates and scripts.
+In the `work` directory, you'll only find templates and scripts.

 #### Main icons